Did Marco Polo Go to China?

-Did Marco Polo Go to China? is a 1995 book by Frances Wood, arguing that Italian explorer Marco Polo never visited China but travelled no further than Persia and that he based his description of China on accounts from Persian travelers.
+Did Marco Polo Go to China? is a 1995 book by Frances Wood, arguing that the Venetian merchant Marco Polo never visited China but travelled no further than Persia and that he based his description of China on accounts from Persian travelers.

-The book notes that Polo failed to mention the Great Wall, the use of chopsticks as eating utensils, tea, foot-binding, Chinese calligraphy or other significant features and that there are no Chinese records of Polo's presence.
-Thus it is a typical example of an argument from silence.
+Wood notes that Polo failed to mention the Great Wall, the use of chopsticks as eating utensils, tea, foot-binding, Chinese calligraphy or other significant features and that there are no Chinese records of Polo's presence.
 Some archeologists have pointed to inconsistencies and inaccuracies in his description of Kublai Khan's attempted invasions of Japan in 1274 and 1281 and that Polo's account mixed up details from the two invasions.

+The response from scholars in the field has been largely negative.
+They say Wood's argument is an example of an argument from silence and that he included accurate information on other topics that he could only have gathered from observation.